wbyoung/jsi/_posts/00-01-01-welcome-notes.md

   If you don't feel that you've ever been affected by impostor syndrome yourself, at least share with students the fact that after X years of learning to program, you're still learning.
 Have empathy.
+- This curriculum sometimes intentionally takes big steps.
+The idea is to allow students to also grow through exploration as they will be required to do on the job.
+Re-assure the students that even when that happens, we're here to guide and answer questions.